Sparronator9999/YAMDCC/README.md

   with Windows' built-in power plans).
 You can change it here.
 - **Charging threshold:** This program can limit how much your laptop's battery charges to, which can help reduce battery degradation, especially if you leave your laptop plugged in all the time.
-- **Lightweight:** YAMDCC takes up less than a megabyte of disk space when installed, and is designed to be light on your laptop's CPU.
+- **Lightweight:** YAMDCC only takes up around a megabyte of disk space when installed, and is designed to be light on your laptop's CPU.
-- **Configurable:** Almost all settings (including those not accessible through the config GUI) can be changed with the power of XML.
+- **Configurable:** Almost all settings (including those not accessible through the config editor) can be changed with the power of XML.

 ## Screenshots